kanglicheng/code-school/ruby/readings/guard-rspec.md

 # Automating Automated Testing with Guard

-So running `rake` every 45 seconds doesn't seem very automated.
+So running `rails` every 45 seconds doesn't seem very automated.
 Thankfully, Guard exists.
 Guard is a library that watches files for modifications and allows us to specify tasks to run when certain files are modified.